Leave a Message

 Walking and biking are part of life

-One of the best examples of everyday livability is the John T. Nesbitt Loop, a 2.45-mile walking and jogging trail that circles through the heart of town.
+One of the best examples of everyday livability is the John T. Nesbitt Loop, or "THE LOOP" as locals call it, a 2.45-mile walking and jogging trail that circles through the heart of town.
 For many locals, this is more than a recreational path.
-It is part of the daily routine for exercise, fresh air, and quick movement around the island.
+It is part of the daily routine for exercise, fresh air, social connection with area residents and quick movement around the island.

 Biking is also a practical way to get around.
-The tourism site notes year-round bicycle rentals, designated bike lanes, and the River to the Sea Bikeway, which begins at Johnnie Mercer’s Fishing Pier.
+Designated bike lanes were recently added to Wrightsville Beach, making it a more bike-friendly community.
+In addition, the River to Sea Bikeway, which begins at Johnnie Mercer’s Fishing Pier, runs an approximately 11 mile route to downtown Wilmington and the Cape Fear River.
 For buyers who want a lighter, more outdoor-centered lifestyle, that kind of mobility is a real quality-of-life advantage.

 Homes have a classic coastal feel